This is all you need to know to plan an epic Harry Potter London vacation.

 London Pass Discounts

-The London Pass or London Explorer Pass are two popular sightseeing passes for the most popular London attractions.
+The London Pass and London Explorer Pass are two popular sightseeing passes for the most popular London attractions.
 I explain the differences between the two and a list of current London Pass promo codes on the page.

 Which you buy depends on which London attractions you’ll be seeing and how many in a day.
 It will allow you Fast Track entry into several and allow you to skip the ticket queue at the London Zoo which can be a bit long.

 The Bottom Line